 The Mayoral Charity Appeal 2017 - 2018

-During their term of office the Mayor and the Consort have adopted Bury Hospice, The Bury Ladies Lifeboat Guild and Bleakholt as the main beneficiaries of the Mayoral Charity Appeal, but other local charities may also receive support from the Appeal.
+During their Term of Office the Mayor and the Consort have adopted Bury Hospice, Royal National Lifeboat Institution and Bleakholt as the main beneficiaries of the Mayoral Charity Appeal, but other local charities may also receive support from the Appeal.

 Bury Hospice offers nursing and medical care and support to people approaching the end of life and also to their families and friends.

-The Bury Ladies Lifeboat Guild is a team of community fundraising volunteers in and around Bury who devote their time to raising vital funds for the RNLI.
+Royal National Lifeboat Institution have a team of community fundraising volunteers in and around the Metropolitan Borough of Bury who devote their time to raising vital funds for the RNLI.